IBM/aspera-cli/README.erb.md

 ## Pre-requisite : Ruby

-First make sure that you have Ruby v2.0+ installed on your system.
+### General

+aslmcli requires a ruby interpreter with priviledge to install gems.
+Refer to the following sections for specific operating systems.

 ### MacOS X
 Ruby comes pre-installed on MacOSx.
 Nevertheless, installing new gems require admin privilege (sudo).

-You may also install "homebrew", from here: https://brew.sh/, then do:
+You may also install "homebrew", from here: https://brew.sh/, and then install Ruby:

 ```bash
 $ brew install ruby